Tips for families

 What not to share

-Remind your kid that some things online aren’t real, and encourage them to ask you when they aren’t sure.
+Remind your child that some things online aren’t real, and encourage them to ask you when they aren’t sure.

-Just in case, make sure your kid knows how to block unwanted contacts or someone who’s bothering them.
+Just in case, make sure your child knows how to block unwanted contacts or someone who’s bothering them.

-If you want to talk with your kids about technology, learning what they love might make it easier to start the conversation.
+If you want to talk with your children about technology, learning what they love might make it easier to start the conversation.

-See which Android apps and games your kids love most — and spend the most time using — with Family Link's app activity reports.
+See which Android apps and games your children love most — and spend the most time using — with Family Link's app activity reports.

 On Google Play, you can find family-friendly content by looking for the family star, which includes a suggested age-range for the content.
 For apps and games, you can check content ratings to understand an app’s maturity, and set filters based on those ratings.
 Finally, check an app’s additional information to find out whether it contains, ads, in-app purchases, or permissions you might care about.